 It All Started with Corn

-Liz showed me the special red corn that they grow just for their bourbon.
+Liz showed me the special red corn they grow for their bourbon.
 To make it even more special, the variety was developed at the University of Wisconsin, a place that is near and dear to the Henry family.

 From there, the corn is harvested and sent off-site to a distiller.
 It comes back in the barrels, ready for aging at the farm.
 This is where their sons come into play.